hexanal/fredmercy-blog/README.md

 ### templating

-By default, a content type will be matched with a Handlebars template of the same name in `./src/components/templates`.
-For instance, a `page` type content item will use `./src/components/templates/page.html`; neat!
+By default, a content type will be matched with a Handlebars template of the same name in `./src/theme/views`.
+For instance, a `page` type content item will use `./src/theme/views/page.html`; neat!

-You can add `template: template/whatever/path` to the front-matter which specifies a custom component to use for the entry (an example of that is my `./content/resume.md` page)
+You can add `template: template-name` to the front-matter which specifies a custom template (or “view”) to use for the entry (an example of that is my `./content/resume.md` page)

 Why [HandlebarsJS](https://handlebarsjs.com/)?
 It's a bit _old-school_ but it works for me.